AhmedAliDL/Image-Background-Changer/README.md

-This Project is so simple just take your image and can change or replace your background image.
+This Project just take your image and can change or replace your image`s background.